margaux-works/margaux-works/README.md

 ## Hi there, I'm Margaux! 👋

-I'm a full-stack developer with a background in technical project management and over 10 years in the web industry.
+I'm a full-stack developer currently working as a Software Engineer Intern at Arcane, where I help build SmartFeeds, a software that automates and scales product feed management for digital advertising.

-- 💻 Skilled in frontend and backend development, including JavaScript, React, Angular, TypeScript and Node.js.
+💻 I work mainly with Python, React, TypeScript, Docker, and Google Cloud Platform (GCP) — and I’m always eager to deepen my knowledge.
+I also have experience with JavaScript, Node.js, and Angular.
-- 👁️ Focused on clean code, user-centered approach, strong testing practices, and troubleshooting to ensure apps are both scalable and reliable.
+🛠️ With over 10 years in the web industry and a background in technical project management, I bring a mix of technical and strategic thinking to the table.
-- 🥷🏻 Experienced with Agile methodologies, DevOps and cross-functional collaboration, delivering high-quality solutions with speed and precision.
+✨ I care about clean, reliable code, building with users in mind, and collaborating across teams to ship high-quality products.

 ### My Tech Stack